Rendon Labador

-Rendon Labador is a Filipino social media personality known for his direct and outspoken style, often criticizing public figures and commenting on controversial topics, particularly those related to social issues in the Philippines.
-He gained significant attention with a viral social media post featuring a meme he created, humorously dubbed the "Motivational Rice".
-Labador became one of the most hated and controversial internet personalities in the Philippines.
+Rendon Labador is a Filipino social media personality known for talking about public figures and sharing his opinions on different issues in the Philippines online.
+He became well-known after a meme he made, called "Motivational Rice" went viral online.
+Labador became one of the most controversial internet personalities in the Philippines.

 In 2020, Labador rose to prominence social media, following his earlier work in fitness culture as a bodybuilder, which he began in 2014.
 He founded the gym Fitness Army in 2019, and also opened a restaurant called Episode Bar + Kitchen, which eventually closed following negative comments surrounding his online presence.

 Early life

 Labador is eldest of six siblings.
 He was brought up by his aunt and grandparents.
 His father, Manolito Labador, is a retired general of the Philippine National Police and a fitness enthusiast.
 He graduated from the University of the East, where he began his studies in Information technology before transitioning to civil engineering, earning a dual degree in both fields.
 He has referred to himself as a "geek", with calculus being his preferred subject.